 Mary Moffat Letters, Cory Library, Grahamstown

-There are 54 Mary Moffat letters in the Cory Library, Grahamstown.
+1.1 There are 54 Mary Moffat letters in the Cory Library, Grahamstown.
 They were written from 1820 to 1870.
-As is usual with Cory, these letters are not ‘a collection’ in a strict classificatory sense, as all of them have separate individual archive reference numbers, preceded by either MS for manuscript or PR for printed record.
+As is usual with the Cory Library, these letters are not ‘a collection’ in a strict classificatory sense, as all of them have separate individual archive reference numbers, preceded by either MS for manuscript or PR for printed record.

-In a sense, Mary Moffat also used these letters as a record.
+1.4 In a sense, Mary Moffat also used these letters as a record.
 Mainly she did not write in terms that would now be considered suitable for younger children, as they pull few punches about illnesses, deaths and fighting, among other matters.
+However, she treated her young children across the board as responsible in ways that would now be considered beyond their years.

-See also the Elizabeth Price Letters, Cory Library.
+2.3 See also the Elizabeth (Bessie) Lees Price Letters, Cory Library.

 - Mary Moffat, 1821–1862; married LMS missionary David Livingstone 1845